What you need to know about a cutover email migration

-As part of an Office 365 deployment, you can migrate the contents of user mailboxes from a source email system to Office 365.
+As part of a Microsoft 365 or Office 365 deployment, you can migrate the contents of user mailboxes from a source email system to Microsoft 365 or Office 365.
 When you do this all at one time, it's called a cutover migration.
 Choosing a cutover migration is suggested when:

 Your current on-premises Exchange organization is Microsoft Exchange Server 2003, Microsoft Exchange Server 2007, Microsoft Exchange Server 2010, Microsoft Exchange Server 2013, or Exchange Server 2016.

 Your on-premises Exchange organization has fewer than 2,000 mailboxes.

 Even though cutover migration supports moving up to 2000 mailboxes, due to length of time it takes to create and migrate 2000 users, it is more reasonable to migrate 150 users or less.

 If a cutover migration won't work for you, see Ways to migrate email to Microsoft 365 or Office 365 for other options.

 Setting up an email cutover migration to Microsoft 365 or Office 365 requires careful planning.
 Before you begin, here are a few things to consider:

 You can move your entire email organization to Microsoft 365 or Office 365 over a few days and manage user accounts in Microsoft 365 or Office 365.

 A maximum of 2,000 mailboxes can be migrated to Microsoft 365 or Office 365 by using a cutover Exchange migration.
 However, it is recommended that you only migrate 150 mailboxes.

 The primary domain name used for your on-premises Exchange organization must be an accepted as a domain owned by you in your Microsoft 365 or Office 365 organization.